Dads In The Delivery Room – What NOT To Do

 A labor nurse's biggest pet peeve in the labor and delivery room is seeing a dad sleeping on the pull-out daddy bed, snoring away while his wife is in agony.
 It kills me.
 Do you think you've done enough by just showing up?
 Not even close.
 Wake up, stand by the bed, hold her hand, hold her leg, and support your wife.

 I understand that labor can be long.
 Sometimes more than 24 hours.
 I also understand that you're wondering when you'll be able to sleep.
 The answer is simple.
-If your wife is sleeping (because she has en epidural or is in very early labor) then you can sleep.
+If your wife is sleeping (because she has en epidural or is in very early labor) then that is an appropriate time to sleep.
 You guys are in this together.

-Once the baby comes, you both can discuss what the sleep situation will be like.
+Anyway, Once the baby comes, you both can discuss what the sleep situation will be like.
 Many couples take turns with the baby but that's going to depend on your personal situation.
+Either way, you’re both going to be tired for a while.

 Complain